peiying2/documentation/products/mozilla_org/test_mozilla_org.md

 * Sorting order of languages in dropdown list
 * In RTL (right to left languages), both target language and English flows in the correct directions.
 The mirroring effect is correct as defined by Mozilla UX team.
 Indentation and alignment are correct.

+If you idenfity bugs during functionality testing, do file a bug either against mozilla.org product.

 ## Testing for Fundraising Campaigns:
 The annual fundraise campaign is localized in many languages, but not all languages.